Estimated reading time: 7 minutes

 Touchless faucets on kitchen and bathroom sinks are great for people with grip issues or arthritis pain.
 Anti-scald faucets protect against sudden bursts of hot water, preventing burns from faucets in tubs and showers.
 You can also decrease the maximum water temperature on your water heater to 120 degrees or less to make sure the water never gets too hot.

 Installing grab bars or railings in high-risk areas increases safety and support for adults vulnerable to slip and fall injuries.
 Grab bars placed in areas where surfaces get wet and slippery, like bathtubs, showers, and near toilets, are especially important to prevent serious injuries.
 Grab bars can also be installed in bedrooms to make getting in and out of bed easier and safer.

 Throughout the last decade, multi-generational living spaces have become a popular trend in home construction and remodeling.
 Many homeowners are choosing to create living spaces under one roof.
 This not only keeps family members together, but also allows for support of aging parents and grandparents.
-Many of these renovations include:
+Most of these renovations include:

 - Open-access floor plans with separate entrances

 - Second kitchens

 - Living space above the garage

 - In-law suites

 Many adult children can become concerned about their parents living in isolation.
 Most aging parents live alone and require specialized care.
 Multi-generational living options provide a viable solution, allowing adult children to care for their loved ones under their own roof.